-Recognition that our developing brain and nervous system have a huge reliance on learning – the shorthand for which is the term ‘neuroplasticity’ – is an important counterbalance to the “selfish gene” narrative, highlighting just how vital nurture is for our adaptable human nature.
-It also explains the fundamental importance of consistent practice for embedding new abilities.
-In actuality very little about us is “hard-wired”, and even our most ingrained habits can be unpicked from their neural circuits – it just takes intention, and time; in other words…
+Recognition that our developing brain and nervous system have a huge reliance on learning – the shorthand for which is the term ‘neuroplasticity’ – is an important counterbalance to the “selfish gene” narrative, highlighting just how vital ‘nurture’ is for our adaptable human ‘nature’.
+It also explains the fundamental importance of consistent practice for embedding a new ability, whether that is a new manual skill, a new verbal skill, or a new intellectual strategy.
+In actuality very little about us is “hard-wired”, and even our most ingrained habits can be unpicked from their neural circuits – it just takes intention, and time; in other words, it takes…

-It is commitment to putting in the time that enables you to make that shift from the beginning slog of practising scales, or endlessly practising kicks and throws, into the fun part where you are learning new songs, and writing your own music, or actually using your fighting skills in competition with your class mates.
+It is commitment to putting in the time that enables you to make that shift from being a beginner and endlessly practising scales, or stances, kicks, and throws, into the fun part where you are learning new songs, and writing your own music, or actually using your fighting skills in competition with your class mates.